 New Session Required – 1 bit that indicates if a new session is required.
 If this bit is set to 0 then the details agreed for the last session can be used and a new session is not required to be setup.

+EAS UP keys – If set to 0 it indicates that the UE should not derive the UE-to-EAS keys.
+If set to 1 it means that the UE shall derive UE-to-EAS keys to be used in a UE-to-EAS BEST secure session.